5 recommended OTC drugs

 Chronic sinusitis

-Facial pain, pressure, post-nasal drip, loss of smell, chronic cough.
+Facial pain, pressure, post-nasal secretions, loss of smell, chronic cough.
 Sinus CT scan.
-Treatment: topical corticosteroid, nasal rinses, sometimes endoscopic sinus surgery (ESS).
+Treatment: topical corticosteroid, nasal rinses, sometimes endoscopic surgery (ESS).

 • Vitamin C — antioxidant.